Dr. J's Rock and Roll Classes

-The five-week course examines the parallel careers of two of rock and roll’s greatest vocalists.
-Using dozens of vintage performances, along with hundreds of photos, the class will be a musical journey from their humble beginnings to international stardom.
-The course delves into the peaks and valleys of both Roy’s and Brenda’s recordings and personal lives, culminating with the many honors bestowed on both artists, including their inductions into the Rock and Roll Hall of Fame.
+The five-week course examined the parallel careers of two of rock and roll’s greatest vocalists.
+Using dozens of vintage performances, along with hundreds of photos, the class was a musical journey from their humble beginnings to international stardom.
+The course delved into the peaks and valleys of both Roy’s and Brenda’s recordings and personal lives, culminating with the many honors bestowed on both artists, including their inductions into the Rock and Roll Hall of Fame.

 The Everly Brothers - Heartaches and Harmonies (Revised)

 Among the first ten inductees into the Rock and Roll Hall of Fame, the Everly Brothers were the artists most closely associated with country music.
 The Kentucky-bred duo grew up performing on the family country radio show all over the South and Midwest in the 1940’s before becoming early rock and roll stars in 1957 with their classic recordings on the Cadence label.
 Don and Phil Everly’s main musical contribution was their keening, knife-like harmonies that would become important models for later harmony-based rock and roll acts such as Simon and Garfunkel, the Beatles, the Bee Gees, and the Hollies.